 Professional practice

-David is one of the leading juniors at the commercial Bar, with a practice that spans all core areas of commercial law.
-The 2024 edition of the Legal 500 says of him that:
+David Walsh KC is an experienced advocate with a practice that spans all core areas of commercial law.
+The Legal 500 says of him that:

 He has won praise from clients in the leading legal directories for combining: